I sat in Logitech's $1,500 gaming chair for two months, here's my story

 And, in a big way, the Logitech x Herman Miller Embody is no different.
 The form factor is all about supporting an active sitting position, something that'll be music to the ears of esports players who need to be attentive throughout grueling gaming sessions where performance is of the utmost priority.

-Gaming is nothing if not diverse, however, and it's important to note that the Embody doesn't have a headrest or anything like that, so it's not exactly great for leaning back and just chilling out and playing Dragon Quest XI S while struggling to sleep.
+Gaming is nothing if not diverse, however, and it's important to note that the Embody doesn't have a headrest or anything like that, so it's not exactly great for leaning back and playing Dragon Quest XI S while struggling to sleep.

 In a way, targeting people that are looking for a pro-level, performance-enhancing experience makes sense.
 There are people out there that make a living by being really good at games, and a $1,500 price tag for a chair which will support that makes sense, especially when it's as durable as the Embody is.